nonperforming/openspades/README.md

 ## How to build?
-[Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building) If you are on Linux and have all the dependencies installed there is a convenient [file](https://github.com/nonperforming/openspadesplus/blob/master/build.sh) that will run all the necessary commands to build OpenSpades+.
-Occasionally there will be bugs preventing you from launching or building the game (especially in the experimental branch) - in that case, please download the source code from the latest Release or fix the bug yourself (PR's welcome!).
+[Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building) If you are on Linux and have all the dependencies installed there is a convenient [file](https://github.com/nonperforming/openspadesplus/blob/master/build.ps1) that will run all the necessary commands to build OpenSpades+.
+Occasionally there will be bugs preventing you from launching or building the game (especially in the experimental branch) - in that case, please download the source code from the latest Release or fix the bug yourself (PRs welcome!).

 ## What if I don't want to/can't build?
 Check the [Releases](https://github.com/nonperforming/openspadesplus/releases) tab for the latest stable release.
 Otherwise, check [AppVeyor](https://ci.appveyor.com/project/nonperforming/openspadesplus/build/artifacts) for the latest bleeding-edge releases.